 The 85-year-old woman was diagnosed with Chronic Lower Extremity Edema and Deep Vein Thrombosis, two painful conditions that result in the swelling of the lower extremities.
 She was admitted to Burgin Manor Of Olney in Olney, Illinois.
 She was completely dependent on two aides for bathing, bed-to-chair transfers, and toilet use.
 A mechanical lift was to be utilized at all times during the transfers.

 Because of the inherent weakness of her condition, she was designated a “High Risk of Falls” by the staff of Burgin Manor.
 A resident designated as a high fall risk should have the utmost care taken during transfers.
-And yet, in December of 2011 at the Burgin Manor nursing home, she was dropped on both knees by two aides who were not utilizing the mechanical lift that was determined to be essential to her care.
+And yet, in December of 2011 at the Burgin Manor nursing home, she was dropped on both knees by two aides who were not utilizing the mechanical lift that was part of her fall prevention care plan.